Practical joke: Description

 A practical joke is "practical" because it consists of someone doing something that is physical, in contrast to a verbal or written joke.
 For example, the joker who is setting up and conducting the practical joke might hang a bucket of water above a doorway and rig the bucket using pulleys so when the door opens the bucket dumps the water.
 The joker would then wait for the victim to walk through the doorway and be drenched by the bucket of water.
 Objects can feature in practical jokes, like fake vomit, chewing-gum bugs, exploding cigars, stink bombs, costumes, whoopee cushions, clear tape, and Chinese finger traps.
 A practical joke can be as long as a person desires; it does not have to be short-lived.

 Practical jokes often occur in offices, usually to surprise co-workers.
 Examples include covering computer accessories with Jell-O, wrapping a desk with Christmas paper or aluminium foil or filling it with balloons.
-Practical jokes also commonly occur during sleepovers, when teens play pranks on their friends as they come into the home, enter a room or even as they sleep.
+Practical jokes also commonly occur during sleepovers, when children and teenagers play pranks on their friends as they come into the home, enter a room or even as they sleep.

 American humorist H. Allen Smith wrote a 320-page book in 1953 called The Compleat Practical Joker that contains numerous examples of practical jokes.
 The book became a best seller – not only in the United States but also in Japan.

 Moira Marsh has written an entire volume about practical jokes.
 She found that in the US males perpetrate such gags more often than females.